Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.handshakePoolSize](./values.yaml#L3144)

 Optional.
 Size of the `TLS-SSL HANDSHAKE` internal pool, which is devoted to the management of operations needed to accomplish TLS/SSL handshakes on the listening sockets specified through the `servers.{}` configuration with `enableHttps` set to `true`.
 In particular, this pool is only used when the socket is not configured to request the client certificate (see `servers.{}.sslConfig.enableClientAuth` and `servers.{}.security.enableMandatoryClientAuth`); in this case, the tasks are not expected to be blocking.
 Note that the operation may be CPU-intensive; hence, it is advisable to set a value smaller than the number of available cores.
-JVM

 **Default:**

 ```
-half the number of available total cores, as detected by the
+half the number of total cores, as detected by the JVM
 ```
 #### [load.httpsAuthPoolMaxFree](./values.yaml#L3180)